spotinst/help/src/docs/ocean/getting-started/gke.md

 ### For a Private GKE Cluster

-1. For a private GKE cluster, install the Ocean Controller with the following command:
+1. For a private GKE cluster, install the Spotinst Kubernetes Controller with the following command:

 ```sh
 kubectl apply -f https://spotinst-public.s3.amazonaws.com/integrations/kubernetes/cluster-controller/spotinst-kubernetes-cluster-controller-gcr.yaml